 How to Apply

-- Affordable, energy efficient homes built to local and HFH International standards, and customized to the partner family’s needs.
+- An affordable, energy efficient home, built to local and HFH International standards, and customized to the partner family’s needs.

 - Sweat Equity participation by the homeowners